0x4447-office/0x4447_webpage_consulting/_posts/2020-04-08-the-importance-of-cloudformation-files.md

 image: /assets/img/articles/the-importance-of-cloudformation-files/cover.png
 header: /assets/img/articles/the-importance-of-cloudformation-files/header.png
 layout: post
-description: The goal is to give a better understanding of what CloudFormation is and why every AWS project should be done only through a file like this.
+description: The goal is to give a better understanding of what CloudFormation is and why it should be used for every AWS project.
 categories: [knowledge]
 ---

 This article is meant for CEOs, CTOs, and Managers.
-The goal is to give a better understanding of what CloudFormation is and why every AWS project should be done only through a file like this.
+The goal is to give a better understanding of what CloudFormation is and why it should be used for every AWS project.

 This article also tries to answer a common question our clients ask: *Why spend time making a CloudFormation file*?